Generalized Machine Learning for Fast Calibration of Agent-Based Epidemic Models: Methods

 with the specific mapping $M_{SIR}$ being complex and unknown in reality, especially considering a wide range of $\theta$ values.
 Our task with this paper is to utilize the data $Y$ generated by ABMs with varying parameters $\theta$, to learn the inverse mapping

 in a supervised manner.
-A successful deployment of ML to learn $M_{SIR}^{-1}$ would allow us to feed it observed disease data in $Y$, letting us: (i) recover the SIR fundamental parameters $\hat\theta$; and (ii) utilize $\hat\theta$ to understand the current epidemiological dynamics, such as predicting future number of cases.
+A successful deployment of DeepIMC to learn $M_{SIR}^{-1}$ would allow us to feed it observed disease data in $Y$, letting us (i) recover the SIR fundamental parameters $\hat\theta$ and (ii) utilize them to understand the current epidemiological dynamics, such as predicting future number of cases.
+Throughout this study, population size and recovery rate are assumed to be known or reliably estimated from external sources, consistent with common practice in applied epidemic modeling.
+Calibration, therefore, focuses on recovering transmission-related parameters from incidence trajectories.
+We emphasize that learning $M_{SIR}^{-1}$ is not intended to recover uniquely identifiable “true” parameters.
+In SIR-type models, multiple parameter combinations can generate epidemiologically indistinguishable incidence trajectories.
+Our goal is therefore to recover parameter sets that are dynamically consistent with the observed data and suitable for forward simulation.